austintpeterson/HonorsThesis/README.txt

-Honors Thesis to detect propganda bots on Twitter using machine learning.
+Honors Thesis to detect propoganda bots on Twitter using machine learning.